-If you ever wondered how to convert from PPM to mg/L, this calculator is a tool for you.
+If you have ever wondered how to convert from PPM to mg/L, this calculator is the tool for you!
 It will help you convert between both of these ratios for the solution of any substance in water.
 It also allows you to find the molar concentration of the solution.
-If you are not sure what PPM or mg L means, it's high time to find it out!
+If you are not sure what PPM or mg/L means, it's high time you found out!

 What are PPM and mg/L?